cvdfoundation/google-landmark/README.md

 ### Downloading the data

-The `train` set is split into 500 TAR files containing JPG-encoded images.
+The `train` set is split into 500 TAR files containing JPG-encoded images, each of size ~1GB.
 The files are located in the `train/` directory, and are named `images_000.tar`, `images_001.tar`, ..., `images_499.tar`.
-To download them, access the following
+To download them, access the following link:
-link:

 [`https://s3.amazonaws.com/google-landmark/train/images_000.tar`](https://s3.amazonaws.com/google-landmark/train/images_000.tar)